Storing Records Correctly: Best Practices

 This way of storing records ought to be ubiquitous among all record lovers.
 While some accessories can be more concerned with the sanctity of the disc itself, these kinds of plastic sleeves are more concerned with the preservation of the sleeve itself, as well as keeping dust out of the business of the jacket and disc.

-This is an aspect oft neglected in the world of vinyl record collecting.
-Far too often, you will receive a record in the post or out in the wild, whose disc will be perfectly preserved but whose sleeve will look more like rags.
 So much of the experience of listening to and appreciating a record is in these sleeves.
 Listening to a record properly, sitting back, and holding the sleeve aloft like art.
 For that is what it is, and why album covers are referred to, by some, as album art.

 Here is where these plastic sleeves come in.
 You might have seen similar accessories on some or all of the records in your local record store.
 Too often, however, those used in record stores are murky and almost opaque.
 Fair enough, it would be pretty expensive to deck every record in the store with such high-grade plastic sleeves.
 But that is precisely what newer sleeves offer, bearing crystal clear transparency.